mattandrews/offtherecord/_posts/2017-06-28-canadiana.markdown

 host: Lauren Armstrong
 ---

-In May we were hosted by [Lauren Armstrong](https://twitter.com/strong_lae), a Canadian living in Birmingham who was keen to nominate one of her favourite bands for our Canada-themed event.
+In June we were hosted by [Lauren Armstrong](https://twitter.com/strong_lae), a Canadian living in Birmingham who was keen to nominate one of her favourite bands for our Canada-themed event.
 Here's what she said about the theme she chose:

 >"Canadiana is, as you’ve likely guessed, a classification of Canadian themed work.
 The Weakerthans fits perfectly within the tapestry of the Canadiana theme as they originated from the heart of the country, Winnipeg, Manitoba.
 You really can’t get more Canadian than that.
 Imagine corn and wheat fields as far as the eye can see, harsh and unforgiving winters, as well as blistering hot summers that bring the mosquitos and shad flies."